- Q: When will I get paid?

 - Q: My share count has gone way up or down!
 Will I get paid less/more?

 - A: No!
 Every single share submitted is recorded on our system with the difficulty of that share.
 That share is then weighted for the difficulty done.
 When a block is found and the system pays out for that block, your shares are paid based on the difficulty of each one.

 A: No problem!
-Come on our IRC Site bitcoin chat using this link or use the community menu bar, our staff and users will be happy to answer your additional questions!
+Contact Us, our staff will be happy to answer your additional questions!